ibm-cloud-docs/AnalyticsEngine/wce-cli-reference.md

    bx iae command [arguments...] [command options]

 COMMANDS:
-   file-system            Interact with HDFS on Analytics Engine cluster spark-endpoint         Set the server endpoint spark-job-cancel       Cancel a Spark Job submitted on the Analytics Engine cluster spark-job-status       Retrieve the status of the Spark job from the Analytics Engine cluster spark-job-statuses     Retrieve the status of the Spark job from the Analytics Engine cluster spark-logs             Get spark job logs spark-submit           Submit a Spark job to the Analytics Engine cluster username               Set the default username for Analytics Engine commands. versions               Get the versions of the services running in Analytics Engine cluster help
+   file-system            Interact with HDFS on {{site.data.keyword.iae_short}} cluster spark-endpoint         Set the server endpoint spark-job-cancel       Cancel a Spark Job submitted on the {{site.data.keyword.iae_short}} cluster spark-job-status       Retrieve the status of the Spark job from the {{site.data.keyword.iae_short}} cluster spark-job-statuses     Retrieve the status of the Spark job from the {{site.data.keyword.iae_short}} cluster spark-logs             Get spark job logs spark-submit           Submit a Spark job to the {{site.data.keyword.iae_short}} cluster username               Set the default username for {{site.data.keyword.iae_short}} commands. versions               Get the versions of the services running in {{site.data.keyword.iae_short}} cluster help

 Enter 'bx iae help [command]' for more information about a command.